boehs/site/src/pages/policies.md

 Certain facts about my life may be "fuzzed" for various reasons, including but not limited to privacy and comedic effect.

+I strive to be as forthcoming as possible about the source of information, including open sourcing data, the procedure to obtain said data, and referencing used sources.
+Sometimes information must be censored for legal reasons and/or for the protection of living peoples.

 Sponsors may help fund my work.
-Article sponsors are a type of donation to the blog.
-They never have any control over the content of nodes or what I write about.
+Article sponsors are a type of donation to the site.
+They never have any control over the content of pages or what I write about.
 If an article is sponsored, the only change is that there is a clearly marked advert at the top of the article.
 Adverts are implemented with 1st party HTML & CSS and do not contain tracking mechanisms.
 Links to external products may be affiliate links, however are only linked when the product would be otherwise referenced in absence of such a program.
 See the [sponsorship page](/sponsor) for more information.

 [The Writing shall be used for Good, not Evil.](https://www.json.org/license.html)